isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-brick/index.md

 layout: post
 ---

-Whether it's concrete walls [paint](https://pestpolicy.com/best-paint-for-concrete-walls-in-basement/), acrylic, or latex paint, proper procedure, and thinning chemicals should be used to attain excellent paint removal from Brick.
+Whether it's concrete walls [paint](https://pestpolicy.com/best-paint-for-concrete-walls-in-basement/),acrylic, or latex paint, proper procedure, and thinning chemicals should be used to attain excellent paint removal from Brick.

 *On how to remove paint from brick; use either Trisodium phosphate (TSP), paint stripper/thinner, soda blasting method, paint scraper and thinner, or by use of power washer. * *Besides, you can opt to use an absorbent paint stripper, sandblaster or paint grinder, pressure washer, or you consider a stripping chemical.